You have just reached my homelan, which consists not just of my normal

 Cloudflare is not just the DNS resolver for all DNS names that

-Pi-hole allows, but I have also started to use Cloudflare as a
+Pi-hole allows, but I also use Cloudflare as a (free)

-(free) DNS-provider for some of the domain names I own.
+DNS-provider for most of the domain names I own.

 Cloudflare cooperates nicely with Let's Encrypt and is capable of